Webster's Unabridged Dictionary - Letter L - Page 23

 Lengthen (v. t.)
 To extent in length; to make longer in extent or duration; as, to lengthen a line or a road; to lengthen life; -- sometimes followed by out.

-Lengthiness (n.)
-The state or quality of being lengthy; prolixity.
+Lengthiness (n.) 冗長 [U] The state or quality of being lengthy; prolixity.

-Lengthwise (adv.)
-In the direction of the length; in a longitudinal direction.
+Lengthways, Lengthwise (adv.) 縱長地 In the direction of the length; running or extending in the direction of the length of a thing; in a longitudinal direction.
+Contrasted with crosswise.

 Lengthy (a.)
 Relatively long in duration; tediously protracted; "a drawn-out argument"; "an extended discussion"; "a lengthy visit from her mother-in-law"; "a prolonged and bitter struggle"; "protracted negotiations" [syn: {drawn-out}, {extended}, {lengthy}, {prolonged}, {protracted}].